-Airports do more than provide runways for take-offs and landings.
-They also serve to host passengers, store cargo, and do plane maintenance.
+Airports do more than just provide runways for take-offs and landings.
+They also serve to host passengers, store cargo, and carry out plane maintenance.
 Naturally, the airports at popular destinations and heavily traveled transit points are the busiest.
-So here is the top 10 biggest airports in Europe:
+Therefore, here are the top 10 biggest airports in Europe:

 London Heathrow Airport, UK

 London Heathrow is not only UK’s largest airport, but also the biggest airport in Europe 2019.
-It’s one of the six international airports serving London region that handled over 80 million passengers last year.
-Five Heathrow terminals are serving flights to 185 destinations operated by 80 airlines.
+It’s one of the six international airports serving the London region and handled over 80 million passengers last year alone.
+Five Heathrow terminals serve flights to 185 destinations operated by 80 airlines.
 Impressive figures, right?
 Heathrow also is one of the best airports to fly into Europe.
-High competition and wide range of available routes ensure cheaper fares for US travellers.
+High competition and a wide range of available routes ensure cheaper fares for US travelers.

 Paris Charles de Gaulle Airport, France

-Also knows as Roissy Aéroport, Paris Charles de Gaulle is the second busiest airport in Europe with 70+ million passengers in 2019.
-It’s home to the national airline Air France as well as important hub for low-cost European airlines, such as Norwegian, eastJet, Vueling and many more.
-Cheap flights to Paris are available thanks to airport’s extensive airline network and daily non-stop connection to many US cities.
+Also known as Roissy Aéroport, Paris Charles de Gaulle is the second busiest airport in Europe with 70+ million passengers in 2019.
+It is home to the national airline Air France as well as being an important hub for low-cost European airlines, such as Norwegian, EasyJet, Vueling, and many more.
+Cheap flights to Paris are available thanks to the airport’s extensive airline network and daily non-stop connection to many US cities.
 If you are thinking of booking a summer vacation, why not read our blog on Best Summer Destinations In Europe for some inspiration.

 Amsterdam Airport Schiphol, the Netherlands

-Amsterdam Schiphol airport lies at the bottom of what was once Haarlemmer Lake, over four metres below sea level.
-The word “Schipol” in Dutch means ‘main port’ and surely reflects the role of the airport – it’s a gateway to the Netherlands, as well as neighbouring Belgium and north part of Germany.
-Airport serves all top European airlines, including KLM, Lufthansa, British Airways, Brussels Airlines and many more.
+Amsterdam Schiphol airport lies at the bottom of what was once Haarlemmer Lake, four meters below sea level.
+The word “Schipol” in Dutch means ‘main port’ which highlights the significant role the airport has, as it’s not only a gateway to the Netherlands but neighboring Belgium and the northern part of Germany as well.
+The airport serves all top European airlines, including KLM, Lufthansa, British Airways, Brussels Airlines, and many more.

 Frankfurt Airport, Germany

-Serving Germany’s fifth largest city and is the main hub for the German airline, Lufthansa – Frankfurt International Airport is one of the main suppliers of cheap flights to Europe for travelers from the US.
+Serving Germany’s fifth-largest city, Frankfurt International Airport is the main hub for the German airline, Lufthansa, and one of the leading suppliers of cheap flights to Europe for travelers from the US.
 Frankfurt airport is an enormous complex that includes a shopping mall, Germany’s largest office building, as well as two Hilton hotels.
 It’s also conveniently connected to the city center by metro lines S8 and S9, which makes it a perfect entry point for those seeking to explore Germany.

 Adolfo Suárez Madrid–Barajas Airport, Spain

 Barajas Airport in Madrid is the second-largest airport in Europe by physical size, just slightly behind Paris–Charles de Gaulle Airport.
 Today, the airport has four terminals in operation.
-T4, opened in February 2006, has received a number of awards praising the design by the architects, Antonio Lamela and Richard Rogers.
+T4 opened in February 2006, has received many awards praising the design by the architects, Antonio Lamela and Richard Rogers.

 Barcelona–El Prat Josep Tarradellas Airport, Spain

 Barcelona El Prat Airport or as it is known more casually as BCN Airport is your gateway to the North of Spain and the Mediterranean coast.
-It’s a great choice for flying into Europe for couple of reasons.
+It’s a great choice for flying into Europe for a couple of reasons.
 First, El Prat is well-connected to Spain’s 2nd largest city – Barcelona.
-Second it offers plenty of activities on the premises.
+Secondly, it offers plenty of activities on the premises.
 There is a diverse selection of coffee shops, fast food outlets, beer and tapas bars, sandwich and ice cream kiosks, and traditional Catalan and Spanish gourmet eateries.
 And yes, shopping facilities are also worth mentioning!

 P.s.
 Are you on the lookout for below-market fares to Spain?
 Check our blog post Cheap flights to Spain: PRO tips & tricks for insights!